 Tonight is the Easter Vigil.
-There are Nine Lessons from Scripture prescribed, a psalm recited after each, Seven from the Old Testament and Two from the New (Epistle & Gospel).
-The Ordinariate Form rubrics state "all of which should be read whenever this can be done so that the character of the Vigil, which demands an extended period of time" (DWM; 406).
+There are Nine Lessons from Scripture prescribed, a psalm recited after each, seven from the Old Testament and two from the New (Epistle & Gospel).
+The Ordinariate Form rubrics state "all of which should be read whenever this can be done so that the character of the Vigil, which demands an extended period of time" (Divine Worship the Missal; 406).
 In other words, prepare for a long Mass, and appreciate it.
 In some Byzantine Catholic Churches people bring pillows and blankets for their kids, and like our forefathers, tell their children it is a very special night to stay up for.

 THE FIRST LESSON: The Creation: